home edit page issue tracker

 ApplRcp: combination of applicative and reciprocal voices

 Used when the verb has the applicative suffix -ba followed by the reflexive suffix -gu.
-This combination does not change the valency of the verb.
-It is used with plural subject, all members are doers (agents) and undergoers (patients), acting upon each other.
+This combination does not change the transitivity of the verb.
+It is used with plural subject, all members are agents and patients, acting upon each other.

 Examples

-Used when the verb has the applicative suffix -ba followed by the reflexive suffix -sen. This combination does not change the valency of the verb, but the doer (agent) acts upon itself.
+Used when the verb has the applicative suffix -ba followed by the reflexive suffix -sen. This combination does not change the transitivity of the verb, it indicates that the agent acts upon itself.

 Examples